 Including a tablespoon a day in our Bulldogs' diets could largely improve the look and feel of their coats and help to build a stronger immune system.
 Undoubtedly, most Bulldog enthusiasts will appreciate the healing factors achieved when applied directly to their Bulldogs' skin especially for those which consistently struggle with hot spots, itchy skin caused by skin allergens and ring worm, just to name a few.

 Check Out This Video of a Rescue Dog Getting The Coconut Oil Treatment.
 You Can Tell She Loves It!

-Read this Bulldog Lover’s Thoughts on the Tropical Paste
+Read these Bulldog Lovers' Thoughts on the Tropical Paste: